MDerogarian/2023-Summer-Research-Plan/Articles & Research Papers/Grid Forming Converters in Renewable Energy Sources Dominated Power Grid.md

 Zhang, Haobo, et al. "Grid forming converters in renewable energy sources dominated power grid: Control strategy, stability, application, and challenges."
 Journal of modern power systems and clean energy 9.6 (2021): 1239-1256.

 <be>With the increasing penetration of converter-interfaced RESs, the conventional synchronous generator (SG) dominated power grid is being changed to a weak power grid with low inertia.
 Under this condition, a small perturbation will cause large fluctuation and deviation of grid frequency, resulting in low-frequency demand disconnection and even the collapse of the power grid.

+<be>To improve the frequency response, enhanced GFL control methods such as current-controlled droop control and current-controlled virtual synchronous generator (VSG) control are proposed to support the power grid.
+However, when integrating with weak power grids, the GFL control methods will deteriorate the stability of grid-tied converters and induce wide-band frequency oscillation problems.

+<be>Due to the constant output voltage and frequency, the GFM converter can only integrate with passive pow‐ er grids (without SGs or GFM converters).
+When integrating with active power grids (e.g., SGs and GFM convert‐ ers), the power synchronization loop (PSL) is added to the VF control to share power among other voltage sources.
+<be>The fundamental idea behind this PSL-based GFM con‐ trol lies in the emulation of the rotor characteristics of SGs, which enable RESs to self-synchronize with power grids without PLL, share power among different power sources, and provide grid support to improve frequency response.
+Thus, it can overcome the drawbacks of GFL control.